-Colorado Mom Katie Page Adopted Two Children Months, Later Learned They Were Actually Biological Siblings
+Colorado Mom Katie Page Adopted Two Children, Months Later Learned They Were Actually Biological Siblings

 “There were features on the babies that were very similar,” she told the magazine.
 “They both have a chin dimple and the other feature is one that only a mama would see because it’s covered by their diaper.”

 The similarities were even stranger given that the babies came from different mothers — or so Page thought.
-There was a different last names listed for both of the biological mothers when the babies were placed for adoption, but Page later learned that it was actually the same woman.
+There was a different last name listed for both of the biological mothers when the babies were placed for adoption, but Page later learned that it was actually the same woman.

 For months, she had been raising Grayson and Hannah as siblings, and now found out they were biological brother and sister all along.
 A DNA test proved that they were siblings, and confirmed the suspicion that Page said she had all along.